WOLFRAM INDUSTRIE

 ALUSTAR®

-Applications: TIG welding of aluminium alloys
+For these applications: TIG welding of aluminium alloys

-ALUSTAR® is an alloy developed especially for welding aluminium.
+Alustar® is an alloy developed especially for welding aluminium.
 Its composition extends the service life and improves arc focusing.
 Perfect dome formation and a reduction of post-processing are positive side effects.

-Fields of application: TIG welding, plasma applications
+For these applications: TIG welding, plasma applications

 Thoriated tungsten is used wherever a stable electron exit is essential: in plasma spraying, electron beam sources and also welding (see above).